hippogriffin/woabelfast_summer_project/README.md

 Hosted zone created for enviroment.woabelfast.local all code can be found in main.tf for each enviroment using a vpc we can traffic information between the devices.

+## Wordpress Subnet

+The subnet for the wordpress server in the preview environment is called preview_wordpress.
+The default CIDR block for this subnet is specified within preview/variables.tf

 # Training and Resources
 https://docs.ansible.com/ansible/latest/user_guide/playbooks_best_practices.html